 As a long-time breeder of Italian Greyhounds, she knows how a lack of regulation can hurt new owners and the dogs themselves, and after five years of investigation into the industry, she’s about to publish her PhD thesis on the subject.

 'My PhD is about the regulation of dog breeding in Australia.
 I’m looking at how it can improve outcomes for dogs, puppies, and the people buying them,” she says.

 “This will have impact on the industry, as I’m advocating for changes to occur, and have had input from many stakeholder groups about how we can tighten up on puppy farms and bad breeding practices.”

-Any expert in law and regulation can tell you that having the right knowledge is key to compliance, and training the next generation of lawyers, accountants, and businesspeople is a crucial part of Ms Bingham’s role at the University.
+Any expert in law and regulation can tell you that having the right knowledge is key to compliance, and training the next generation of lawyers, accountants, and businesspeople is a crucial part of Dr Blackman’s role at the University.

 And having won numerous teaching awards at a Faculty level, in addition to a nomination for a Carrick citation for her teaching, it’s something that she’s particularly effective at.

 'I’ve got good people skills, and I'm very happy to continue to learn.
 I can understand where the students are coming from and say, ‘This is the journey we can all expect,’” she says.